Last Updated on

-Answer: Epoxy grout is good for showers, in fact it’s the best grout to use in showers.
+Answer: Epoxy grout is the best grout to use in showers.
 Showers are a very wet area and result in high levels of humidity.
 An epoxy grout used in the shower can help make the entire installation more waterproof and also prevent mold and mildew from growing on it.

 Do note that regular cleaning will still required as a layer of soap scum and bodily matter can form on top of the grout, creating a layer for mold to grow on.
 A wipe with a shower cleaner should be sufficient.

 Question: Can I Grout Natural Stone With Epoxy Grout?

 Answer: Generally, the answer is no. All natural stone tiles are created/treated differently and have various degrees of porosity.
 Highly porous stone can absorb the epoxy resin through the edges of the stone tile, leaving a picture frame effect where the outer edges are darker.
 This color change is irremediable and will stay there for the life of the tile.
 If you want to use epoxy on natural stone, it is highly recommended you apply a quality tile sealer to all sides of the tile before installation and test it first before proceeding.
 Without prior testing, you may end up with a multi-thousand dollar tile installation that is ruined forever.